redox-os/book/src/real-hardware.md

 We recommend that you use the [Rufus](https://rufus.ie/) tool on Windows to flash your USB device, follow the steps below:

-- Click on [this](https://rufus.ie/) link to open the Rufus website, move the page until the "Download" section and download the latest version.
+- Open the [Rufus website](https://rufus.ie/) to open the Rufus website, move the page until the "Download" section and download the latest version.
 - Open Rufus, select the ISO image of Redox, wait the Rufus image scanning, select your USB device and click on "Start".
 - Confirm the permission to erase the data of your device and wait until the progress bar reach 100%
 - If it show a choice window with "ISO" and "DD" mode, select the "DD" mode.